SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Technical Details for SpatialMosaic

 \textbf{Frame combination construction.} For each scene, candidate multi-view combinations are formed by enumerating frame sets that satisfy the required view count and the overlap constraint.
 Only combinations whose internal view-overlap stays below the specified threshold are retained, ensuring sparse and complementary viewpoints.

 \textbf{Valid instance set collection.} Within each retained combination, all object instances that appear in at least one of the included frames are collected.
-Instanced that violate the partial-visibility requirement, such as appearing in every frame or remaining nearly fully occluded across all frames, are removed.
+Instances that violate the partial-visibility requirement, such as appearing in every frame or remaining nearly fully occluded across all frames, are removed.
 The remaining instances carry their semantic labels, visibility flags, and camera-frame bounding boxes.

-\textbf{Query-frame and object selection.} A query frame is selected at random from the valid combination.
+\textbf{Query-frame and object selection.} A query frame is randomly selected from the valid combinations.
 Depending on the task, the pipeline verifies whether the instances in that frame satisfy the required visibility conditions (e.g., visible source and invisible target pairs for multi-category tasks, or category uniqueness for localization).
 If the condition is not met, the pipeline attempts another configuration.
-The task-specific visibility conditions are elaborated in detail in appendix~\ref{sec:supple_task}.
+The task-specific visibility conditions are elaborated in Sec.~\ref{sec:supple_task}.

 \textbf{Task-specific geometric computation.} Geometric quantities are computed only after a valid configuration is found.
 These computations are task-specific, including directional separations between instance bounding boxes, visible-pixel statistics, or merged instance counts across views.
 All computations operate directly on the pre-annotated camera-frame geometry.